HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/sc-28/index.md

 # Protection of Information at Rest
 ## SC-28 - Protection of Information at Rest

-Protect the [Selection (one or more): confidentiality; integrity] of the following information at rest: [Assignment: organization-defined information at rest].
+Protect the [confidentiality and integrity] of [sensitive information at rest when it is located on a secondary storage device within an information system].

 ### OPS Implementation